King Djoser: Builder of Egypt’s First Pyramid

 King Djoser and Imhotep

 It’s a precursor to the more famous Giza pyramids.
 It’s located further south, within the Saqqara necropolis complex.
 It is not where the three famous pyramids on the Giza Plateau are situated.
-The Great Sphinx of Giza and the three main pyramids (the Pyramids of Khufu, Khafre, and Menkaure) are all located on the Giza Plateau, which is approximately 15 kilometers (9 miles) southwest of central Cairo.https://egypttoursgroup.com/cairo-city/
+The Great Sphinx of Giza and the three main pyramids (the Pyramids of Khufu, Khafre, and Menkaure) are all located on the Giza Plateau, which is approximately 15 kilometers (9 miles) southwest of central Cairo.

-Prior to Djoser’s reign, royal and elite Egyptians were buried in mastabas.
+Before King Djoser’s reign, royal and elite Egyptians were buried in mastabas.
 This name, which means “bench” in Arabic, refers to a sort of funerary structure that was commonly rectangular in shape and erected over the underground.
 The Step Pyramid is made up of six stacked mastabas, which create a stepped look.
-Imhotep, the architect, may have been responsible for this significant advancement.
-At the end of the pyramid complex, a construction known as the Southern Tomb is believed to be a symbolic tomb for Djoser, perhaps reflecting his role as a king of both Upper and Lower Egypt.

 Djoser’s pyramid structure includes some interesting elements, such as the two courts in front of the pyramid recreating the scene of the Heb Sed Festival, a royal ceremony designed to rejuvenate the king and revive his power.
 The constructions on the eastern court emulate in stone the ephemeral memorials that were used in this celebrated festival, thus ensuring that the king could stay in power for another period.